pakodaengineer/Cowin-Notifier/README.md

 2.  clone the repository.
 3.  open terminal in that folder and run pip install -r requirements.txt
 4.  open the searchData.json and fill accordingly
-5. It's done .. just click the runner.bat to start it. you can close the terminal that will open after clicking it.
+5. It's done .. just click the runner.bat to start it and it will start the program in the background.
+You can close the terminal that will open after clicking it.
 6. Use the stopper.bat to exit the program.
 So, click it to stop it.

 # Input fields in searcData.json